Gabriel2409/obsidian_notes/Cache.md

 Let's consider a basic server with an in memory key value datastore serving as cache (such as redis) and a database stored on disk.
 The server can cache database reads:

-- write-around cache: on write, skip cache.
+- write-around cache (also called cache aside): on write, skip cache.
 On read, if not in cache or stale (cache MISS), read from disk and store in cache.
 - write-through cache: on write, first write to cache then to disk (more work on write but less on read)
 - write-back cache: on write, only write to cache + have a background process periodically pushing latest cache entries to disk: faster but less reliable (data loss in case of crash)